 These are some views from former students, such as the BBC’s Shaimaa Khalil and students from the lab I headed up (digital and Interactive Storytelling LAB.)

 Feedback below from Masters students in International Journalism

-Feedback from students who David taught online coding and website design and took them to Google to pitch their work.
+Feedback from students who I taught online coding and website design and took them to Google to pitch their work.

 Martin Ramsgard, Denmark National Union of Journalists.

-David presented four-hour presentation and loved it.
-He could have gone on further, and the delegates were ready to stay on .
+Presented four-hour presentation and loved it.
+I could have gone on further, and the delegates were ready to stay on .

 Delegates at SXSW, ONA and Apple store in London.

 Your harshest critic is the audience to whom you have only a few minutes to build a relationship.
 They either like you or they don’t.

 I bought my first Apple in 1999, though I’d been using one since 1993.
 Apple profiled me as one of the leading creatives in the world using a Mac.
 More here